Álvaro Calvo Masa: Career

 In his career, he has spent time in Europe, South America and Africa.
 Since 2018, Masa plays for Ferroviário de Maputo in Mozambique.
 He is a two-time Mozambican League champion and most valuable player.
 He was the leading scorer for his team in the 2021 BAL season with 19.8 points, helping Ferroviário reach the quarterfinals.

 On 15 February 2023, Calvo Masa signed for the Kigali Titans of the Rwanda Basketball League (RBL).

+In September 2024, he joined Costa do Sol, the reigning champions of Mozambique.